ggb/porterstemmer/README.md

 ## stem

- Removes a words suffixes to get the words stem.
+The stem-function takes a word and returns its stem.

     stem "sky" == "sky"
-    stem "hopefulness" == "stem"
+    stem "hopefulness" == "hope"